emaloney/MBDataEnvironment/README.md

 <Var name="currency" literal="$USD"/>
 ```

-The declaration above sets the value of the Mockingbird variable named `price` to an `NSString` instance containing the text "`$USD`".
+The declaration above sets the value of the Mockingbird variable named `price` to an `NSString` containing the text "`$USD`".

 If literals won't suffice, you can instead use the `value` attribute along with expressions to set a specific value when the variable is declared: